Brace yourself like a man; I will question you, and you shall answer me. ~ Hockey Gods to Mike Fisher

 Yes.
 I’d love to see Mike Fisher out there killing penalties and shutting down the Latvian B-team’s first line too.

 If you haven’t heard Brian Elliott was named the NHL’s first star of the week.
 In Pascal Leclaire’s absence, Elliott had 4 wins and allowed 5 goals out of 115 shots this week.
 Almost as impressive as being named the League’s best statistical player for the week?
 Not being shit on by Bruce Garrioch once during this stretch of games.
 An Ottawa netminder first!

 Pierre Lebrun on the Sens

-Over at ESPN, there's a good article by Lebrun detailing the Senators recent run of success.
-The article can best be summarized in Lebrun's second last paragraph in which he states,
+, there’s a good article by Lebrun detailing the Senators recent run of success.
+The article can best be summarized in Lebrun’s second last paragraph in which he states,

 What strikes me about this edition of the Sens is the team concept is very strong.
 For a long time over the past decade, this team had oodles of talent, but I always believed it was top-heavy in terms of relying on certain players.
 Under Clouston, he’s given more people roles, and I think that’s a big reason the Sens have survived an injury-riddled season; the team’s success isn’t reliant on a handful of players like in the past.
 It’s truly a team.